This blog may contain affiliate links. Read our disclosure policy for more info.

 -Only bring the valuables you need with you.
 Although the city felt really safe, it is still a big city with the potential for crime.
-Leave passports locked up in your hostel as well as credit cards and only bring the spending cash you need with you.
+Leave passports locked up in your hotel as well as credit cards, and only bring the spending cash you need with you.

 -Be prepared for a bit of traffic.
 When we were leaving San Jose we got an Uber to the bus station which was only a couple of kilometers away but the ride took about 30 minutes.
 Just give yourself enough time to get anywhere for the chance that traffic could cause a bit of a delay.

-As I said, San Jose is a common base for those who want to explore more of Costa Rica and the things to do in San Jose, Costa Rica won’t satisfy most visitors.
-The two places I would recommend going to which are easily accessible from San Jose are:
+As I said, San Jose is a common base for those who want to explore more of Costa Rica, and the things to do in San Jose, Costa Rica won’t satisfy most visitors.

 - Puerto Viejo – here you will get amazing beaches on the Caribbean coast as well as a big dose of animals in the national parks and rescue centers.
 Check out our guide to Puerto Viejo, and our guide to the famous Cahuita National Park.